lranaldi/lranaldi.github.io/_pages/about.md

 I am a PhD student at Bonn Graduate School of Economics ([BGSE](https://www.bgse.uni-bonn.de/en)), University of Bonn.

-My research interest is in Macro.
-In particular, I try to answer Macro-relevant questions empirically both with Macro and Micro level data.
+My research interest is in Macroeconomics.
+I try to find new Macro-relevant questions and answer to them empirically both with Macro and Micro level data.
 Dominant themes in my work are inflation, asset returns and inequality.
-Finally, I am also very keen on Macro-econometrics and identification.